 To provide procurers and end-users with up-to-date, wide-ranging information on labeled products, a webpage providing information on each labeled product will be established on the website of this Scheme to display information such as an overview of the Scheme, product information, label information, conformity assessment results, and safety information.
 A QR code with the URL of the webpage will be provided along with the label of the Scheme.
-The proposed information to be posted on the webpage is shown in Table 3.7-1.
-The label information will include the classification of the evaluator so that the procurer can identify whether the evaluation was conducted by a person with evaluation capabilities.
+The proposed information to be posted on the webpage, which will be in Japanese, is shown in Table 3.7-1.
+The label information will include the classification of the evaluator so that the procurer and end-user can identify whether the evaluation was conducted by a person with evaluation capabilities.
 The following evaluator categories are proposed: IoT product vendor, IoT product vendor (qualified individual), third-party qualified individual, testing service provider, and independent test laboratory.
-To list that a qualified individual has conducted the evaluation, the individual must have a designated qualification (e.g., Registered Information Security Specialist) and have completed training on IoT security evaluation or take an oath that he/she understands the evaluation guide.
-The Technical Advisory Committee will consider whether to limit the designated qualification for qualified individuals to Registered Information Security Specialists or to allow other equivalent qualifications.
+To list that a qualified individual has conducted the evaluation, the individual must have a designated qualification (e.g., Registered Information Security Specialist) and have completed complete training on IoT security evaluation or take an oath that he/she understands the evaluation guide.
+The Technical Advisory Committee will consider whether to limit the designated qualification for qualified individuals to Registered Information Security Specialists or to allow other equivalent qualifications, as well as development of necessary training programs.
 Refer to Section 4.3 for a description of testing service providers and independent test laboratories.